 - How can I sync the name and contact information between WHMCS and FreeRADIUS?

-- This information can be synced between WHMCS and FreeRADIUS by uncommenting line 167 through line 173 of the module.
+- This information can be synced between WHMCS and FreeRADIUS by locating and uncommenting the following code in the freeradius.php file.
 This will allow the name and contact details of the client in WHMCS to sync over to the users FreeRADIUS account.

 - How do I specify additional radius configuration parameters for new accounts?

-- To apply additional radius parameters to new accounts, simply duplicate lines 153 to 159 in the freeradius.php file within the freeradius_CreateAccount function, adjusting the values given for the attribute, value and op in the MySQL query on the first of those lines as required for your additional configuration parameter.
+- To apply additional radius parameters to new accounts, simply locate and uncomment the following code in the freeradius.php file, adjusting the values given for the attribute, value and op in the MySQL query on the first of those lines as required for your additional configuration parameter.